grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 | --------- | --------------- | ---------------------------------------------------------------- |
 | requests  | array \| object | An array or object containing requests, in string or object form |

+### Request definition

+#### Array and Object

+Request specified by Array or JavaScript Object can be defined with the following parameters.

-When each request is specified as an array, the order of the arguments for each request is as follows:
+When a Request definition is provided as an Array then the order of items is relevant.
+Check the `Position` column for the correct order.

 | Position | Name              | Type             | Description                                                                                                                 |
 | -------- | ----------------- | ---------------- | --------------------------------------------------------------------------------------------------------------------------- |